XEQMLabs/xeqm-core/docs/daemon-rpc/static/index.md

-# Oxen Daemon RPC Endpoints
+# Equilibriad Daemon RPC Endpoints

-These pages describe the available RPC endpoints available from a running `oxend` node.
-These endpoints are used for querying blockchain data, submitting transactions, obtaining service node information, and controlling the running oxend.
+These pages describe the available RPC endpoints available from a running `equilibriad` node.
+These endpoints are used for querying blockchain data, submitting transactions, obtaining service node information, and controlling the running equilibriad.

 Many of the endpoints described here are publicly accessible; those that are not are marked accordingly and can only be used by a local administrator.